michaeljs1990/docs/notes/ciscocatalyst3560G.md

 # List interfaces

-Now much going on here outside of remembering that if the node connected to the interface is offline it will report as a-100 instead of whatever the true interface speed is.
+Not much going on here outside of remembering that if the node connected to the interface is offline it will report as a-100 instead of whatever the true interface speed is.

 ```